felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p1/README.md

 ![](more_frontends.svg){style="display:block; margin: auto;"}

-A side-effect of a language agnostic IR is that everything required by the language specification must be captured using generic mechanisms provided by the IR: the language standard doesn't exist in that level.
-Because of this, it is possible to inspect IR and understand how language concepts map to low level code abstractions.
+A side-effect of a language-agnostic IR is that everything required by the language specification must be captured using generic mechanisms provided by the IR: the language specification doesn't exist in that level.
+Because of this, one can inspect IR and understand how language concepts map to simpler and low level code abstractions.

-# Enter the IR
+# Goals of the IR

 In the compilation pipeline, the IR sits between representations specific to source languages and representations specific to the target machine.